codeboost/bea/DOCUMENTATION.md

 			//...
 		}

-Note that the type (after resolving typedef's) must be different but cast-able from the castfrom type, otherwise the C++ compiler will be unable to specialize it:
+Note that the type (after resolving typedefs) must be different but cast-able from the castfrom type, otherwise the C++ compiler will be unable to specialize it:

 		//C++
 		typedef int int32;